henryivesjones/sql-scheduler/README.md

         dependencies=False,
         check=False,
     )
 ```
+To remove the in progress status message, which doesn't always play nice with python logging, set the environment variable `SQL_SCHEDULER_SIMPLE_OUTPUT` to `1`.

 # Tests
 You can add tests to insert scripts which will make certain assertions about the data.
 Currently there are three options for tests: `granularity`, `not_null`, and `relationship`.
 To specify a test in a script simply add the test into a comment contained within the `insert` script.
 A failure of a test will stop downstream tasks from running.